jananim0811/Udamy-clone/README.md

-# Udamy-clone
-Udemy Clone
+udamy clone
+Excited to share my latest project – Udemy Clone!

-A frontend clone of the Udemy homepage created using HTML5 and CSS3.
-This project was built to improve my frontend development skills by recreating the layout and design of a popular online learning platform.
+I have developed a responsive Udemy Clone using HTML5 and CSS3.
+This project recreates the look and feel of the Udemy homepage with a clean, modern, and user-friendly interface.
+It helped me strengthen my frontend development skills by practicing responsive web design, Flexbox, Grid, and modern CSS techniques.

-🚀 Features
+✨ Features

-Responsive Navigation Bar,
-Search Bar,
+- Responsive design for desktop, tablet, and mobile
+- Modern navigation bar with search functionality
-Course Categories
+- Course categories section
-Hero Banner Section
+- Recommended courses section
+- Popular courses section
-Recommended Topics
+- Recommended topics
-Popular Courses Section
-Course Cards with Ratings & Pricing
-Footer Section
-Clean and Simple UI Design
+- Clean and attractive user interface

 🛠️ Technologies Used

-HTML5
+- HTML5
-CSS3
+- CSS3
-Font Awesome Icons
-Google Fonts
-📚 Purpose

-This project helped me practice:

-HTML semantic elements
-CSS Flexbox
+- CSS Flexbox
-CSS Grid
-Responsive layouts
-Positioning and spacing
-UI cloning techniques
-Website structure and styling
-📸 Preview

-A frontend recreation of the Udemy homepage for learning purposes only.

-Note: This project is developed solely for educational purposes and is not affiliated with or endorsed by Udemy.